 Paschal joined Watsi on September 23rd, 2016.
-Five years ago, Paschal joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Paschal's most recent donation traveled 4,800 miles to support Yasin, a social and bright young boy from Tanzania, to fund clubfoot treatment so he can be active with friends.
+Six years ago, Paschal joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Paschal's most recent donation traveled 5,600 miles to support Sai, a young shopkeeper from Burma, to fund a procedure to heal his heart defect.

 Paschal has funded healthcare for 71 patients in 12 countries.